-Water features associated with this upland ecological site are influenced by karst landscapes throughout the area (see following graphic).
+Water features associated with this upland ecological site are influenced by karst landscapes throughout the area (see following diagram).
 Rainfall enters the groundwater system through the soil or by flowing into sinkholes and streams.
 Springs form where land drops low enough to meet underground water tables.
 Dissolution of carbonate rocks along fractures and faults has produced cave systems, sinkholes (closed and open), springs, and natural tunnels in the region.
 These sinkholes and losing streams can rapidly transfer water from upland recharge areas to spring outlets.
 The most common mechanism for groundwater recharge occurs by the relatively slow downward movement of water through soil and carbonate bedrock over a large area known as diffuse recharge, which maintains a high storage volume providing a consistent supply of water to springs.
-In addition to diffuse recharge, aquifers in karst terrain receive the relatively rapid transfer of water through sinkholes or losing streams connected by subsurface conduits.
+In addition to diffuse recharge, aguifers in karst terrain receive the relatively rapid transfer of water through sinkholes or losing streams connected by subsurface conduits.
 Surface water entering the aquifer in this fashion has very little contact with soil or rock and consequently the chemical nature of the water changes little in route.
 Discharge variability does not seem to be controlled by drainage area, but rather the conduit capacity of losing stream sections that can transport the entire volume of base-flow during dry periods in the year.
 High variability in base flow shows the impact of karst in the form of losing and gaining stream sections (Owen and Pavlowsky 2010).
+A few areas that are affected by seasonal wetness are in the DEPRESSIONAL wetlands class of the Hydrogeomorphic (HGM) classification system (Brinson, 1993), and are Forested Palustrine wetlands (Cowardin et al., 1979).